 Facts About Our Work in Belize

 Food For The Poor (FFTP) began working in Belize in 1986.
 The international relief and development organization helps local groups that serve in the Central American country.
-The local organization, A Hand to the Needy, assists impoverished rural communities, providing help to more than 2,500 families within 61 communities and 44 schools throughout the country.
+The local organization A Hand to the Needy has been an FFTP in-country partner for 35 years, and assists impoverished rural communities, providing help to more than 2,500 families within 61 communities and 44 schools throughout the country.
+In October 2020, FFTP added a new organization to its in-country partner list, the Roman Catholic Church of Belize, which received three tractor-tailer loads of aid to assist families in need.

 The school feeding program in Belize is a primary focus.
-The local organizations, with the support of Food For The Poor, are helping to provide meals to some of the country’s poorest children.
+The local organizations, with the support of FFTP, are helping to provide meals to some of the country’s children in need.

 - Clothing and shoes